Extraterrestrial atmosphere: Pluto

 One such occultation event happened in 1988.
-Observations of a second occulation on August 20, 2002 suggest that Pluto's atmospheric pressure has tripled, indicating a warming of about 2 °C (3.6 °F), as predicted by Hansen and Paige.
+Observations of a second occultation on August 20, 2002 suggest that Pluto's atmospheric pressure has tripled, indicating a warming of about 2 °C (3.6 °F), as predicted by Hansen and Paige.
 The warming is "likely not connected with that of the Earth," says Jay Pasachoff.

 One astronomer has speculated the warming may be a result of eruptive activity, but it is more likely Pluto's temperature is heavily influenced by its elliptical orbit.
 It was closest to the Sun in 1989 (perihelion) and has slowly receded since.
 If it has any thermal inertia, it is expected to warm for a while after it passes perihelion.
 "This warming trend on Pluto could easily last for another 13 years," says David J. Tholen.
 It has also been suggested that a darkening of surface ice may also be the cause, but additional data and modeling is needed.
 Frost distribution on the surface of Pluto is significantly affected by the dwarf planet's high obliquity.

+Brown dwarfs

+Brown dwarfs have an atmosphere that produces a spectrum from late M-type, over L-type, T-type and finally arriving at Y-dwarf with decreasing temperature.
+The atmosphere is hydrogen rich and a brown dwarf is 70% hydrogen by mass.
+Several chemical compounds are present in the atmosphere of brown dwarfs and their importance in shaping the spectrum changes with temperature.
+Methane and water vapor for example becomes more prominent for colder brown dwarfs.

+The physical properties can influence the atmosphere significantly.
+A low surface gravity of low-mass brown dwarfs or planetary-mass objects can bring the atmosphere in a chemical disequilibrium.
+Metallicity can influence the amount of methane in the atmosphere and in the extreme case of WISEA 1810−1010 the methane feature is undetectable.

+Several models for clouds in the atmosphere of brown dwarfs exist.
+Near the L/T transition these clouds consists of iron with varying thickness, or of a patchy silicate cloud layer above a thick iron cloud layer.
+Late T-dwarfs to early Y-dwarfs on the other hand have clouds made from chromium and potassium chloride, as well as several sulfides.
+At the lowest temperature of some Y-dwarfs water clouds and possibly ammonium dihydrogen phosphate clouds might exist.

+Free-floating brown dwarfs rotate faster than Jupiter and studies have inferred the presence of zonal winds.
+The brown dwarf 2MASS J1047+21 has a rotation period of 1.77 ± 0.04 hours and it has strong winds with speeds of 650±310 m/s proceeding eastwards.